archiebenn/BIOLM0051_analysis/README.md

 Full analysis runtime: 00h:24m:31s
 ```

-## Option B - Run pipeline from a specific script -> End
+## Option B - Run pipeline from a specific script -> end
 Allows skipping slow steps of the pipeline which can lead to significantly shorter run times:

 ```